sriharshachilakapati/SESL/docs/TheLanguage.md

 The source set of the SilenceEngine shading language is the same as the source set of the OpenGL Shading Language, and is a subset of the ASCII character set.
 The following are the symbols allowed in the language:

   - The letters **a-z** and **A-Z**, and the underscore **_**.
-  - The numbers **0-9**
+  - The numbers **0-9**.
   - The symbols period **(.)**, plus **(+)**, dash **(-)**, slash **(/)**, asterisk **(\*)**, percent **(%)**, angled brackets **(\< and \>)**, square brackets **( \[ and \] )**, parentheses **( \( and \) )**, braces **( \{ and \} )**, caret **(^)**, vertical bar **( | )**, ampersand **(&)**, tilde **(~)**, equals **(=)**, exclamation point **(!)**, colon **(:)**, semicolon **(;)**, comma **(,)**, and question mark **(?)**.
   - The number sign **#** for preprocessor use.
   - Whitespace _spaces_, _tabs_, _newlines_, _line feeds_, _carriage returns_ etc.,

 ### 3.2.
 Preprocessor

-SESL does'nt come with any preprocessor, but you can still keep using the preprocessor directives.
-All the preprocessor directives that you insert will simply be emitted as they were into the output, they have no effect until the actual GLSL compiler gets into the action.
+SESL comes with a preprocessor, that can be used just like the GLSL preprocessor.
 We have also simplified the number of supported directives, as some of them will have no meaning given the nature of SESL, like for example, `__FILE__` because SESL works with actual files, where as in GLSL, a file is a source string passed to the GLSL compiler, and is just an integer.

 The complete list of preprocessor directives are as follows: